dbt-labs/docs.getdbt.com/docs/setting-up.md

 ## Choose the way you want to develop
 [reframe as develpoing locally / in the cloud?]

 If you are new to programming, we recommend using **dbt Cloud**.

 You may prefer to use the command line interface (**dbt CLI**) to work on your project.
 Please follow the [installation instructions](https://docs.getdbt.com/docs/installation) for your operating system.

-If you choseto use the CLI, we recommend learning some basics of your terminal to help you work more effectively.
+If you choose to use the CLI, we recommend learning some basics of your terminal to help you work more effectively.
 In particular, it's important to understand `cd`, `ls` and `pwd` to be able to navigate through the directory structure of your computer easily.